fdschneider/Schneider_et_al_2012_Corrigendum/README.md

 \* Correspondence E-mail: florian.schneider@univ-montp2.fr

-In the simulations for our paper ‚ÄúBody mass constraints on feeding rates determine the consequences of predator loss‚Äù in *Ecology Letters* we discovered a technical flaw which led to erroneous predicted interaction strengths.
+In the simulations for our paper "ÄúBody mass constraints on feeding rates determine the consequences of predator loss"Äù in *Ecology Letters* we discovered a technical flaw which led to erroneous predicted interaction strengths.
 We apologize for this confusion.
 Here, we provide a corrected set of parameters which produces similar results with regard to the major interpretations of the paper.
 Additionally, we correct an erroneous count of springtails in one replicate of the experiment, resulting in higher experimental interaction strength of spiders on springtails.
 However, after these corrections, all interpretations of the paper remain valid.